zwubbena/sas-cartesian-product/readme.md

 If you're like me, then you probably never could've imagined a scenario when you’d use the Cartesian product.
 So, I was quite surprised when I found the Cartesian product useful for solving a number of analytical problems when programming in [SAS](https://www.sas.com/en_us/home.html).

-Here I discuss using the Cartesian product in SAS to solve just one of those analytical problems.
+Here I discuss using the Cartesian product in SAS to solve just one of those analytical problems:

+-  How has a school district's determination levle (DL) changed from one year to the next year?

 ## Keywords